Skip to main content

 Can I add solar later if I start with a battery?

 Yes.
 The battery and inverter you install today work with panels added later.
 Tesla Powerwall 3 has a built-in solar inverter, so panels connect directly.
 Fox ESS systems use a hybrid inverter that's already designed to take a solar input.
 The main extra at solar-add time is the panels, mounting, and an MCS submission for the Smart Export Guarantee.
-If you know solar's likely within a few years, mention it at the quote stage so we size the inverter accordingly.
+If you know solar's likely within a few years, tell our team before your install date so we size the inverter accordingly.

 How long do home batteries last and what does the warranty cover?